Kaabachi/project-ada/README.md

 # Research questions

+- Are food chains in different areas more prone to food inspections failure than the same food chains in other areas ?
+- Can we assess how real the critics that have been made in the Chicago Tribune's article are ?
 - Is it possible to predict the results of food inspections by analyzing the yelp reviews of said establishments ?
 - Do chicago restaurants that fail city inspections have lower ratings?
 - Does food inspection have a direct impact on Yelp reviews ? i.e are reviews more positive just after an inspection?
-- Based on Chicago Tribune's article in 2016 did the food inspection improve ?
 - Can foodborne illness be detected in Yelp reviews ?
-- Are food chains in different areas more prone to food inspections failure than the same food chains in other areas ?

 # Dataset